balenair/aggregator/README.md

   - Enable some sort of secure communications between the client and the Aggregator.
 By default, MQTT is unencrypted and can be intercepted by third parties.
 A combination of TLS and/or payload encryption should be considered.
 See [this article](http://www.steves-internet-guide.com/mqtt-security-mechanisms/) for some suggestions.

   - Use access control in Mosquitto to limit topics clients can read and write to.
 See [this article](https://jurian.slui.mn/posts/smqttt-or-secure-mqtt-over-traefik/) for an example.

+  - Add a username and password to the Aggregator dashboard by using the "sign in" button on the lower left of the main page.
+The default username and password are `admin`.

 ## Additional features